 Google+ allows you and your students to post messages, photos, and web links; reply to the posts of others; and, create communities.
 Create a private community of Google+ users by contacting firstname.lastname@example.org to request a Google Group for your course.

 Providing a clear structure for online discussions increases success for both you and your students.
 With both VoiceThread and D2L Discussion you can incorporate engaging and open-ended questions and then sit back, watch, and add your own insights as students participate in asynchronous conversations outside of your classroom.

 Use the video chat features of Google+ to open a Hangout and send an e-mail invitation to for students to meet with you from a desktop of even a mobile device.
-If you have more than 10 participants, use Adobe Connect instead.
+If you have more than 10 participants, use Zoom instead.